AST SpaceMobile Shares Rebound: What's Happening Today? - AST SpaceMobile (NASDAQ:ASTS)

 ASTS Critical Levels To Watch

-The moving average convergence divergence (MACD), a trend/momentum measure, has the MACD line below the signal line with a negative histogram, which keeps downside momentum in control for now.
-In everyday terms, MACD being below its signal line usually means rallies are having trouble sticking.
+MACD is the cleaner momentum read right now: it's below its signal line and the histogram is negative, which typically means upside pressure is cooling unless buyers can push back above that baseline.
+Structurally, the 20-day SMA sitting below the 50-day SMA reinforces the near-term bearish tone, even though the longer-term backdrop still reflects the golden cross that occurred in June 2025.

-- Key Resistance: $84.00 — an area where rebounds have recently stalled.
+Key turning points help frame the setup: the stock logged a 52-week high in January, then put in a recent swing high in March and a swing low in April, with price also breaking below support in May.
+That sequence matters because it tells traders the bounce attempts have been failing at progressively lower levels, so reclaiming moving averages becomes the main "proof point" for trend repair.

-- Key Support: $72.00 — a level where buyers have tended to show up.
+- Key Support: $66.50 — a nearby pivot area close to the current premarket zone where buyers previously stepped in

-ASTS Stock Price Activity: AST SpaceMobile shares were up 4.45% at $72.94 at the time of publication on Thursday, according to Benzinga Pro data.
+ASTS Stock Price Activity: AST SpaceMobile shares were up 8.99% at $69.69 on Wednesday, according to Benzinga Pro data.

 Image: Shutterstock